UM and ENSCM join forces for a common strategy and ambitions

-The change in status of the University of Montpellier, which has become an experimental public institution, has made it possible to integrate the Ecole nationale supérieure de chimie de Montpellier (ENSCM) as a component institution of the University.
+The change in the status of the University of Montpellier, which has become an experimental public institution, has enabled the Ecole Nationale Supérieure de Chimie de Montpellier (ENSCM) to be integrated as a component institution of the University.
 The first major step was the signing of a multi-year contract of objectives and commitments.

-The day after its approval by the University of Montpellier's Board of Directors, Philippe Augé, President of the UM, and Pascal Dumy, Director of the ENSCM, signed their first multi-annual contract of objectives and commitments, which formalises the mutual objectives of convergence and mutualisation for the benefit of the deployment of the University of Montpellier's ambitious strategy.
+The day after it was approved by the University of Montpellier's Board of Directors, Philippe Augé, President of the UM, and Pascal Dumy, Director of the ENSCM, signed their first multi-year contract of objectives and commitment, formalizing the mutual objectives of convergence and mutualization to deploy the University of Montpellier's ambitious strategy.

-" The stakes, behind what might appear to some as an institutional mechanism, are high and are not limited to a commitment made within the framework of our I-Site MUSE," says Philippe Augé, President of the University of Montpellier.
+" Behind what may appear to some as an institutional mechanism, the stakes are high, and are not limited to a commitment made within the framework of our MUSE I-Site," says Philippe Augé, President of the University of Montpellier.

-The institutional mechanism in question is none other than the integration of the ENSCM, which is now registered in the statutes as an establishment-component of the UM.
-It therefore has a special status, since it retains its legal personality, its deliberative bodies and its means of action (personnel, budgets, etc.).
-One of the strong commitments is characterised, for example, by the co-signature of diplomas.
+The institutional mechanism in question is none other than the integration of the ENSCM, now included in the statutes as an establishment-component of the UM.
+With a special status, since it retains its legal personality, its deliberative bodies and its means of action (personnel, budgets, etc.).
+A key commitment is the co-signature of diplomas.

-This integration, which testifies to the mutual and lasting trust established over the last few years between the school and the University, offers new opportunities for training, research, staff and students, while contributing to the UM's development and influence strategy.
-"It is a question of placing the UM and the ENSCM in a shared strategy, at the level of the site, and behind a common banner, in order to obtain the means to support our ambitions: to make the UM one of the best national universities, to strengthen its attractiveness and its reputation in international rankings," adds the President.
+This integration, which testifies to the mutual and lasting trust established in recent years between the school and the University, offers new opportunities for training, research, staff and students alike, while contributing to UM's development and outreach strategy.
+"The aim is to establish UM and ENSCM as part of a shared strategy, at site level, and behind a common banner, in order to obtain the resources we need to support our ambitions: to make UM one of the best universities in France, and to consolidate its attractiveness and reputation in international rankings", adds the President.

-" This contract is the score to set our duties and rights to music, and to enable the conductor to carry out the shared strategy in order to achieve the common objectives and ambitions .
+" This contract is the score to set our duties and rights to music, and enable the conductor to carry the shared strategy to make the achievement of common goals and ambitions a reality."